Alternative media: Appropriation

+By subject matter

 Social movement media

 Social movements are a type of collective action.
 They involve large, sometimes informal, groups or organizations which focus on specific political or social issues and promote, instigate, resist or undo the social change.
 Social movement media is how social movements use media, and oftentimes, due to the nature of social movements, that media tends to be an alternative.